percwg/perc-wg/double/draft-ietf-perc-double.md

 double-encrypted packets, i.e., the bits that are sent over the wire to the other side.
 When encrypting a retransmission packet, it MUST be encrypted the packet in repair mode (i.e., with only the HBH key).

+If the Media Distributor were to cache the inner, E2E-encrypted payload and retransmit that with an RTX OSN field prepended, then the modifications to the payload would cause the inner integrity check to fail at the receiver.

 A typical RTX receiver would decrypt the packet, undo the RTX transformation, then process the resulting packet normally by